franvillamil/franvillamil.github.io/research.md

 * Violence, co-optation, and postwar voting in Guatemala.
 * Measurement validity and historical data in conflict research.
 * Wartime collective targeting and postwar ethnic mobilization.
-* Blend or resist?
-The consequences of wartime violence against civilians for local political polarization (with Laia Balcells).

 ### Others